Midwest Real Estate Investing: How I Turned California Gold into Midwest Platinum

 Midwest Real Estate Investing: Ohio’s Contrarian Appeal

-- High cap rates and low competition
+• This led to high cap rates and low competition

 AIMCO (NYSE:AIV), a Denver-based apartment REIT, was selling all of its Midwest assets.
 At the same time, Fannie Mae and Freddie Mac designated Ohio a “Pre-Review” market, meaning each loan was underwritten manually on a “case-by-case” basis—discouraging lenders and making capital scarce.